-To support Laikipia’s wildlife abundance, we helped develop the County’s first Wildlife Conservation Strategy in partnership with the Kenya Wildlife Service and the Royal Netherlands Government.
-This set off the process of mobilising communities to proactively take part in the County’s wildlife conservation initiatives.
-We are implementing this Strategy in order to achieve five broad objectives
+To support Laikipia’s wildlife abundance, we helped develop the county’s first wildlife conservation strategy in partnership with the Kenya Wildlife Service and the Kingdom of Netherlands (EKN).
+This set off the process of mobilising communities to proactively take part in the county’s wildlife conservation initiatives.
+We are implementing this strategy in order to achieve five broad objectives:

 Our efforts also ensure that information on wildlife conservation is widely shared; to galvanize partnerships in support of conservation campaigns and activities; and to support the regular monitoring of wildlife populations so that we can evaluate the impact of our partnerships and actions.
 We work with law enforcement officials to improve the efficacy of the laws that we have, and to improve the regulations that support implementation of our conservation laws.